 For low energy experiments performed close to the CNP, another quantity, the residual doping $n$ is important.
 This quantifies the cut-off lowest density that can be achieved in the device, below which an inhomogenous doping profile forms with electron-hole puddles.
-The lowest values that can be reached were around below $10^9 \,\mathrm{cm}^{-2}$ demonstrated in suspended devices [127, 70, 128].
-This is often extracted from log-log conductance-density plots, see also figure 11b for an example.
+The lowest values that can be reached were around below $10^9 \,\mathrm{cm}^{-2}$ demonstrated in suspended devices [138, 76, 139].
+This is often extracted from log-log conductance-density plots, see also figure 12b for an example.
 Finally device quality can also be inferred from the magnetic field at which Shubnikov de Haas (SdH) oscillations appear.
 This leads to another lifetime, the quantum lifetime, which is susceptible to small angle scattering as well.
 This contrasts with the momentum scattering time, which is more sensitive to backscattering events involving large momentum changes.
-The SdH oscillations can appear in a few tens of milliTeslas, and in figure 11c a well-developed quantum Hall plateau is observed already at 50 mT.
-The splitting of Landau level degeneracy also signifies high quality devices, however the strength of the electronic interactions also matter, which could also depend on the device architecture, e.g. on the distance of screening gate electrodes [129, 130, 131, 106, 132].
-In state-of-the art devices, one limiting factor for the mobility could arise from strain fluctuations, but for the best devices scattering on the edges of the device limit the mobility [133, 134, 24].
-Finally, other time-scales that are usually longer than the momentum scattering time are intervalley-scattering, phase coherence or spin-relaxation time can also be important for certain set of experiments.
+The SdH oscillations can appear in a few tens of milliTeslas, and in figure 12c a well-developed quantum Hall plateau is observed already at 50 mT.
+The splitting of Landau level degeneracy also signifies high quality devices, however the strength of the electronic interactions also matter, which could also depend on the device architecture, e.g. on the distance of screening gate electrodes [140, 141, 142, 113, 143] Finally, other time-scales that are usually longer than the momentum scattering time are intervalleyscattering, phase coherence or spin-relaxation time can also be important for certain set of experiments.